-- 1929 - The first formal choir was organized,
+- 1929 - The first formal choir was organized.

-- 1942 - the Mothers & Daughters Club was formed,
+- 1942 - The Mothers and Daughters Club was formed.

-- 1940's and 50's - M. Rozdilsky completed two new icons for the altar, electricity was installed, carpeting laid, pews installed and a new oil furnace purchased,
+- 1940s - M. Rozdilsky completed 2 new icons for the sanctuary (altar area) and electricity was installed in the church.

-- 1966 Nicholas and Peter Roadway adorned the interior walls of the temple with icons of Nativity of the Theotokos, the Nativity of our Lord Jesus Christ, the Annunciation to the Theotokos, the Sermon on the Mount, and our Lord's visit to the home of Martha and Mary.
-In addition, icons of St. Helena, St. Sava of Zvenigorodsk, and of the Protection of the Theotokos were added, along with an icon of the Holy Spirit attended by angels, which was installed over the sanctuary.
-The ceiling of the Nave was decorated with the "Sign of Victory" ICXC, NIKA at the center and stars symbolizing the heavens filled the rest of the ceiling,
+- 1966 - Iconographer brothers Nicholas and Peter Zadorozhny (anglicized to Roadway) adorned the interior walls with large icons of the Nativity of the Theotokos, the Nativity of Christ, the Annunciation, the Sermon on the Mount, and Christ in the home of Martha and Mary.
+Other icons they wrote were St. Helena, St. Sava of Zvenigorodsk, and the Pokrov (protection) of the Theotokos.
+They also completed an icon of the Holy Spirit attended by angels over the sanctuary, and the ceiling of the nave was adorned with the Sign of Victory (ICXC) and NIKA surrounded by four cherubs.
+Gold stars symbolizing the heavens adorned the remainder of the ceiling.

 - 1969 - The parish hall in the basement was renovated.

 - 1970 - The parish became affiliated with the new Orthodox Church in America (OCA), which the Church of Russia created by giving autocephaly, or independence, to its former Metropolia in North America.
 The parish voted at that time to switch to the New Revised Liturgical calendar.